Al-Taie/KMPNotifier/README.md

     // ...
 }
 ```
 **Note:** If you support both Firebase and Huawei, you will likely need to configure them per flavor.
-The `com.mmk.kmpnotifier` plugin aims to simplify this; check its documentation for advanced flavor-specific setups.
+The `altaie.notifier` plugin aims to simplify this; check its documentation for advanced flavor-specific setups.

 ### Platform Setup
 In all platforms on Application Start you need to initialize library using